eliasson/markuseliasson.se/content/article/defining-the-sequence-language.md

 What I knew I wanted:

 * **Fluent language** - I wanted anyone be able to read and understand the sequence of messages
-* **Focused** - I did not want to support all use-cases for sequences, all I wanted was to cover the basic situations
+* **Focused** - I did not want to support all use-cases there is for sequence diagrams, all I wanted was to cover the basic situations
 * **Not UML** - I had no ambition to fulfil UML or any other notation, unless it made sense to do so

 This was one of the first drafts I came up with: